 To me, a beer fan, the better solution would be to use a neighbourhood or borough of a large city.
 I would consider Yeast Van, as a community, to be more of a candidate for this list.
 Also Mount Pleasant/Brewery Creek.
 But they’re still going to clobber Nyanza, NS.

 3) Which comes back to: did they pick a good, representative list of Canadian beer towns?
-I’d have to say “partly”, based on their inclusion of certain Prairie cities.
+I’d have to say “partly” at best, based on their inclusion of certain Prairie cities.

 Turns out I was born in Winnipeg, which is on the list.
 So is Regina.
 I’ve been to both recently and I just can’t vote for them as “craft beer towns.”
 There’s lots of alcohol and people are drinking it, but it’s not like it is here.
 Test: go to a few basic pubs or sports bars and see what they pour.
 If all you can bear ot order is a Guinness, or worse, you’re not in a craft beer town.
 Thankfully it’s better than that in places like Penticton, thanks to the adoption of the local breweries’ products by local bars and hospitality.